dtuait/crispy-eureka/README.md

 1. **setup_unattended_upgrades.sh** – installs and enables the
    *unattended-upgrades* service on Debian or Ubuntu systems.
-2. **pull_vaultwarden_backups.py** – checks the local system for pending
+2. **system_status_email.py** – checks the local system for pending
    security updates and emails a short status report.
 It is intended to run from cron.

 ## Getting started with Python

-The backup notification script requires Python 3.
+The notification script requires Python 3.
 Create a virtual environment and install the dependencies so that modules such as `psutil` are available: